projectsesame/sesame/site/content/posts/2020-01-16-announcing-contour-1.1.md

         value: external.dev
 ```

-Now requests to `header.projectcontour.io` will proxy to `external.dev` with the header `Host: external.dev`.
+Now requests to `header.projectsesame.io` will proxy to `external.dev` with the header `Host: external.dev`.

 ## IngressRoute Deprecation

-Since the release of Contour 1.0, `HTTPProxy` became the successor of `IngressRoute` going forward.
+Since the release of Sesame 1.0, `HTTPProxy` became the successor of `IngressRoute` going forward.
 One struggle for users wanting to migrate is a way to convert IngressRoute resources to HTTPProxy resources.

-A new tool named [`ir2proxy`](https://github.com/projectcontour/ir2proxy) will take an `IngressRoute` object and migrate it to an HTTPProxy.
+A new tool named [`ir2proxy`](https://github.com/projectsesame/ir2proxy) will take an `IngressRoute` object and migrate it to an HTTPProxy.

 ```yaml
 $ ir2proxy basic.ingressroute.yaml